jonathanbock00/ObsidianPublishViaQuartz/content/Eat whole foods.md

 - Only buy self cleaning appliances or dish washer safe appliances.
 - If possible cook one-pot-meals.
 - Prioritise grocery shopping once a week.
+- Soak the dried beans, legumes and so on the night before.
 # How Can I Accelerate / Automate This?
 (How to Do it effortlessly?)
 - [[Automated cooking]]
 - Only use recipes that are absolutely proven.
 So you do not have to spent time making them usable. [[Pro's only]]